Williamsburg in James City County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Anthropology & Archaeology • Colonial Era • Forts and Castles • Settlements & Settlers.

 Location.
 37° 12.493′ N, 76° 46.705′ W. Marker is in Williamsburg, Virginia, in James City County.
-Marker can be reached from Colonial National Historical Parkway.
+It can be reached from Colonial National Historical Parkway.
 Touch for map.
 Marker is at or near this postal address: 1371 Colonial Nat'l Historical Pkwy, Williamsburg VA 23185, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Barracks (here, next to this marker); The First General Assembly of Virginia (a few steps from this marker); East Bulwark (a few steps from this marker); Church Tower (within shouting distance of this marker); Palisades (within shouting distance of this marker); The Tombs of James and Sarah Blair (within shouting distance of this marker); The Tombstones (within shouting distance of this marker); 1608 Church (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: A different marker also named Barracks (here, next to this marker); The First General Assembly of Virginia (a few steps from this marker); East Bulwark (a few steps from this marker); Church Tower (within shouting distance of this marker); Palisades (within shouting distance of this marker); The Tombs of James and Sarah Blair (within shouting distance of this marker); The Tombstones (within shouting distance of this marker); 1608 Church (within shouting distance of this marker).
 Touch for a list and map of all markers in Williamsburg.

 Editor’s want-list for this marker.
 Wide shot of marker and its surroundings. • Can you help?